sozip/sozip-spec/spec.md

 That local file header MUST be put immediately placed after the compressed file.

-That file MUST not be listed as a central file header, to remain invisible.
+That file MUST NOT be listed as a central file header, to remain invisible.

 ### Content of the index file